dimuch/railsware/README.md

 ## Auto-reload
-To enable auto-reload please install <a href="https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en">LiveReload extension for Chrome</a> or for browser that you are prefer
+To enable auto-reload please install <a href="https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en">LiveReload extension for Chrome</a> or for browser you are prefer